-Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2023 and 2022

-Total service reimbursements to other City departments were \$25,375,000 in 2022, a net increase of \$3,141,000 from 2021 or a 14% increase, largely due to an increase in insurance expense and workers' compensation.
-Other interdepartmental expense increases were attributable to special events or project-related activities procured from the City Planning Commission, the Municipal Transportation Agency, and the Fire Commission.
+Total service reimbursements to other City departments were \$27,830,000, a net increase of \$2,455,000 from 2022 or an 9.67% increase, primarily from an increase in insurance expenses and increased event and project-related activities procured from the Fire Commission.
+Other increases included increased workers' compensation payouts in the current fiscal year.

-The Port finished construction of a sediment cap to mitigate contaminated soils at Crane Cove Park in 2020.
-Completion of this work reduced the year-end pollution remediation obligation and created a (\$1,207,000) negative expense in 2020.
-Combined with the \$7,388,000 of pollution remediation expense estimated in 2021, the change between 2021 and 2020 was a \$8,595,000 increase.
-Prior year increase of \$7,388,000 combined with current year decrease of \$647,000, explained a \$8,035,000 net decrease in pollution remediation in 2022.
+Pollution Remediation expenses increased by \$1,889,000 in 2023.
+The increase was derived from current evaluations of and re-estimate of accrued expenses primarily from Mission Bay Ferry Landing and Pier 64 Marine Debris clean-up projects.
 The Port continues to review, evaluate, and re-estimate its obligations to remediate pollution annually.
 Details of the obligations are covered in the environmental matter section of the Contingencies footnote (Note 14).

-Other expenses decreased by \$941,000 in 2022, principally from a change in judgment and claims estimates.
-The net change of judgment and claims in fiscal year 2022 was a \$602,000 decrease, including prior year expense increase of \$332,000, and current year decrease of \$270,000.
+Other expenses increased by \$1,340,000 principally from an increase in software license fees and support services, an increase in judgment and claims due to current year case settlements, and an increase in permit fees and disposal fees related to project activities.
+Comparatively, in 2022, other expenses decreased by \$941,000, principally from a change in judgment and claims estimates.
+The net change of judgment and claims in fiscal year 2022 was a \$602,000 decrease, including a prior year expense increase of \$332,000, and a current year decrease of \$270,000.
 The remaining decrease in other expenses is primarily due to a decline of \$321,000 in software licensing expenses in 2022.
-Comparatively, in 2021, other expenses increased by \$217,000, representing an increase in small equipment purchases and an increase in transactions involving printing, permits, software licenses, judgment claims, and sales tax.

 Nonoperating revenues and expenses, other than interest expense, tend to fluctuate widely based on largely nonrecurring transaction activities or events.
 Investments are reported at fair value, and the corresponding change in fair value is reported along with interest and investment income.
-Nonoperating revenues decreased by \$8,307,000 in 2022.
-This decrease was primarily due to a \$16,442,000 decrease in insurance settlement proceeds realized in the prior year related to the Pier 45 fire and a decrease of \$5,008,000 in interest and investment income, principally from unrealized losses reported on the investments.
-These decreases were offset by a \$13,145,000 increase in operating grants and transfers, which included revenues from the State of California to mitigate the negative economic impacts of the COVID-19 pandemic.
 Other operating grants fluctuate year over year and consist of financial assistance received from various agencies for noncapital purposes such as access improvements, maritime or environmental activities, and emergency related cost recoveries.
-Nonoperating expenses decreased by \$645,000 attributable to a decline in the number of loans made through the Micro-LBE Emergency Loan Program, and lower administrative fees associated with the loan program in 2022.
-Other decreases were from interest expense due to lower bond and loan principal balances and interest expense decreases related to GASB 87.
+Nonoperating revenues increased by \$18,123,000 in 2023.
+The increase was primarily due to a \$7,747,000 increase in operating grants and transfers, which included revenues from the State of California to mitigate the negative economic impacts of the COVID-19 pandemic.
+Other increases included an increase of \$6,937,000 in interest and investment income from cash held in the City Treasury due to higher interest rate and cash balance, and an increase of \$3,238,000 in revenues from various settlements.
+Comparatively, in 2022, nonoperating revenues decreased primarily due to a \$16,442,000 decrease in insurance settlement proceeds realized in the prior year related to the Pier 45 fire and a decrease of \$5,008,000 in interest and investment income, principally from unrealized losses reported on the investments.
+Nonoperating expenses decreased by \$225,000 principally from a number of loans made through the Micro-LBE Emergency Loan Program in the prior year and no loan was made in the current year.
+Other decreases were from lower interest expenses due to changes in debt principal balances and changes in lease liabilities.
+These decreases in non-operating expenses were offset by an increase in loss from leases due to early termination.
+In 2022, nonoperating expenses decreased by \$645,000 attributable to a decline in the number of loans made through the Micro-LBE Emergency Loan Program, and lower administrative fees associated with the loan program in 2022.
+Other decreases were from interest expense due to lower bond, loan, and lease principal balances.